We may earn money or other compensation from the companies or products mentioned in this post.

 - Story time “inspired by confident, kind and courageous Disney Princesses who dream big and celebrate who they are.” -Disneyland Resort.

-- Children ages 3 and up receive a Disney autograph book and pen upon arrival and a departing gift of either a princess necklace or shield and sword.
+- Children ages 3-15 receive a Disney autograph book and pen upon arrival and a departing gift of either a princess necklace or shield and sword.

 - Adults enjoy sparkling champagne beverage upon arrival, Disney Princess Breakfast Adventures drawstring bag with chocolate farewell gift and a free PhotoPass download upon departure.